 Look at the item you're packing.
 If it has a stem, wrapping and packing is more complex.
 Measure the glass as it stands to be sure the box is large enough to insert packing foam on the bottom and paper at the top, and still close easily.

 Lay the glass on the table and wrap it in packing paper.
 Push the paper into the cavity if possible.
-Use bubble wrap over the packing paper and secure it with the tape.
+Use bubble paper over the packing paper and secure it with the tape.
 Wrap the stem separately, doubling up on the wrap in the narrow portion of the stem.
 Secure with tape.
-Take a large piece of bubble wrap and make another layer of protection by enclosing the entire piece of glass with it.
+Take a large piece of bubble paper and make another layer of protection by enclosing the entire piece of glass with it.
 Secure with tape.

 Place Styrofoam pieces or a solid wedge on the bottom of the box.
 If possible, cut a piece out of the foam wedge so the glass sits snugly inside.
 Stand the glass upright in the box on top of the Styrofoam.